• Home

 • Contact

-How to Increase the Integration of Volunteers with Paid Staff
+Five Ways to Integrate Volunteers with Paid Staff

-• Learning and development: Provide opportunities where volunteers can learn alongside paid staff through training and inductions.
-Include information about your volunteer program and it’s impact in staff inductions.
-Additionally, provide training and resources for staff on how to engage effectively with and support volunteers.
-This can build staff confidence and skills as well as demonstrating the importance of volunteers in your organisation.
+Invite volunteers to learn alongside paid staff through shared training and inductions.
+Include information about your volunteer program and its impact in staff inductions so every new employee understands the role volunteers play.
+Provide staff with training and resources on how to engage with and support volunteers.
+This builds staff confidence and signals that your organisation takes volunteer engagement seriously.

-• Strategy and planning: Include volunteers in organisational annual planning, policy development and staff position descriptions.
-Where possible aim to ensure volunteers are represented on organisational charts.
-Doing so demonstrates to volunteers that they are considered an integral part of the organisation.
-Including volunteers in strategic work can provide clarity to staff as to why the organisation engages volunteers and what they contribute to the organisation’s mission.
+Include volunteers in annual planning, policy development and staff position descriptions.
+Add volunteer roles to your organisational chart.
+When volunteers see themselves reflected in the structure, they know the organisation considers them integral.
+Including volunteers in strategic conversations also gives staff clarity on why your organisation engages volunteers and what they contribute to the mission.

 Please share any strategies you have put in place to deepen the integration of volunteers with paid staff.